LuckyJimJD/CivilProcedure/_notes/MottleyNote.md

 Source: E. Polk Johnson, A History of Kentucy & Kentuckians (1912 Lewis Publishing Co.
 1912)

 Mottley appears to have been involved in another case just prior to his more famous suit against the Louisville & Nashville Railroad.
 The case involved a dispute over the priority of payments to creditors of an insolvent bank, for which an E.L.
 Mottley was appointed as bankruptcy trustee. _Smith v.
-Mottley_, 150 F. 266 (6th Cir.
+Mottley,_ 150 F. 266 (6th Cir.
 1906), reversing _In re P.J.
-Potter's Sons_, 143 F. 407 (W.D.
+Potter's Sons,_ 143 F. 407 (W.D.
 Ky.
 1906).